Ruggero Maccari

 Ruggero Maccari (28 June 1919 - 8 May 1989) was an Italian screenwriter.

 Specially known by his collaboration with film director and screenwriter Ettore Scola.
 He wrote Commedia all'italiana films such as The Easy Life, Down and Dirty, or Adua and Her Friends.

 Awards

-He was nominated to the Academy Award for Dino Risi's Scent of a Woman.
+He was nominated for the Academy Award for Dino Risi's Scent of a Woman.

-He won a David di Donatello for Ettore Scola's La famiglia; and he was a 4 time Nastro d'Argento winner for La famiglia, Scola's Passione d'amore and A Special Day, and Antonio Pietrangeli's I Knew Her Well.
+He won a David di Donatello for Ettore Scola's La famiglia; and he was a 4-time Nastro d'Argento winner for La famiglia, Scola's Passione d'amore and A Special Day, and Antonio Pietrangeli's I Knew Her Well.